Bbouley/html5-video-player/README.md

 - Appending annotations - displaying over video html

 - Appending annotations - filtering time to display annotations at that time

+- Appending annotations - getting and saving location data

+- Appending annotations - looping through data to show at correct time and in correct place

+- Deployment - No 'npm start', mongolabs, PORT issue

+### Going Forward

+- Update UX to make site more user friendly to someone unfamiliar with codebase

+- Add option to set length of annotation

+- Add in UI to bring in any video file

+- Link to server to allow saving of videos with annotations, as well as edits of videos

+- Add option to view all other annotated videos